 If a robe is woven on a loom of two heddle rods, it is called munayyar.
 If it has little quadrangular shapes on it resembling a wild ass's eyes, it is called mu‘ayyan.
-If it has stripes, it is called mu‘aḍḍad and mushaṭṭab.
-If it has long trailing forms on it, then it is musayyar.
-If it has white stripes, or other designs in white, it is mufawwaf.
-If it has a chevroned pattern it is called musahham.
-If it has columnar forms, it is called mu‘ammad.
-If it has a zigzag pattern, it is called mu‘arraj.
-If it has crescent-shaped figures, it is called muhallal.
-If it is embroidered with cubical forms, it is called muka‘‘ab.
-According to Abu ‘Amr, if it flashes [with metal coins?] it is called mufallas, if it has birdlike forms, it is called muṭayyar, and if it has horse designs it is called mukhayyal.
+If is ruled with linear forms, it is called mu‘aḍḍad and mushaṭṭab.
+If it has bands [of different colors], then it is musayyar.
+If it has white lines upon it, or other designs in white, it is mufawwaf.

 Abu 'l-Ḥasan al-Salami gave an excellent description of a battlefield (meter: kāmil):